 Google Chrome provides a Web Store for its users.
-The existence of this web store will make it very easy for them to update, buy extensions, applications, and various other types of needs.
+The existence of this web store will make it very easy for them to update, and buy extensions, applications, and various other types of needs.
 The existence of these products will make the browsing process much safer and more comfortable.

-This website feature is totally not available on Chromium users.
+This website feature is totally not available to Chromium users.
 So most of the extensions in it are mostly developed by third parties, not official developers like Google.
 Therefore, do not carelessly update extensions when using Chromium because the risk is very high.

 #4.
 Media Codec Support

 The next difference between Google Chrome and Chromium lies in the Media Codec Support.
 Does anyone know what the function of this feature is?
 One example of a media codec is HTML5.
 In Chromium applications, HTML5 is only available for audio and the support is also very limited.
 Examples such as Vorbis, Theora, VPM, WebM, and others.